Fastest Way to Copy Ext4 Formatted Data to FreeBSD Using WSL2 as an Intermediary

 The first natural idea was to use use rsync.
 I quickly figured though that the max speed of copy was 5MB/s probably because of 100Mbps ethernet port.

 The second idea then was to bring the USB disk to the FreeBSD server and mount it there.
-Because FreeBSD doesn’t directly have NTFS drivers in the kernel for ext4, I used fusefs-ext4fuse.
+Because FreeBSD doesn’t directly have NTFS drivers in the kernel for ext4, I used I seem to have used fusefs-ext4fuse.
 That bumped the speed to 13MB/s over USB 3.0.
 That was still too slow.
-I also learnt the FreeBSD has fusefs-ext2 but it only works for ext2, even though ext2fs has a native kernel module.
+I also learnt the FreeBSD has fusefs-ext2 but it only works for ext2, even though ext2fs has a native kernel module.fuse-ext2 -o async,noatime /dev/da0s1 /mnt/usb which again gave me 12MB/s, too slow a speed.1

 While researching, I figured there was another way that was very strange.
 It suggested using WSL2.
 Very curious, I decided to give it a shot.
-This is how I did it1.
+This is how I did it.2

 get-ciminstance -query "select * from Win32_DiskDrive"